 If a person does something incorrectly and continues, rather than feeling regret, it will lead him to commit more mistakes.
 This eventually will lead to calamity, i.e. being in the middle of peril.
 Similarly, the inner upper trigram becomes Kan, peril, after line 1 keeps moving forward along the timeline to exchange positions with line 4 at the correlative position.
 This will lead to resentment.

-Commentary on the image: It is advantageous (or appropriate) to make use of the convict, signifying to rectify (wrongdoing according to) the law (i.e. discipline).
+Commentary on the image: It is advantageous (or appropriate) to make use of the convict, which signifies to rectify wrongdoing according to the law (i.e. discipline).

 Trigram Kan, represented by line 2, also denotes the law (i.e. discipline) as water can be used as a measuring tool to check levels.
 A student should abide by the discipline (of the school he wants to attend) and correct himself accordingly.
 He should not change it to accommodate him, nor create his own school, as it becomes a barrier in the above hexagram Jin (35), to advance toward brightness, and will be removed.

 Enlightenment through six one: 1) to state, enact and enforce discipline (i.e. to establish rules), or 2) to stop wrongdoing from the beginning.
 Students must be disciplined from the beginning; otherwise they will become difficult to correct if allowed to indulge in bad practices, which would be resented.
-Resentment here means that one continuously commits misdeeds without regret or correction due to one's discontent, anger, etc.; this will lead to misfortune.
-The hexagram that appears when this line changes to masculine is Sun (41), to diminish.
-Commentary on the hexagram image suggests that people should restrain their anger and lessen their desire, i.e. minimize the cause of misbehaviour.
+Resentment here means that one continuously commits misdeeds without regret or correction due to one's discontent, anger, etc; this will lead to misfortune.
+The hexagram that appears when this line is activated changing to masculine is Sun (41), to diminish.
+Commentary on its hexagram image suggests that people should restrain their anger and lessen their desire, i.e. minimize the cause of misbehaviour.